Barry Farber: Radio career

 His radio career began in New York City, working as the producer for the Tex and Jinx (Tex McCrary and Jinx Falkenburg) interview program.
 It was a live remote from Peacock Alley in the Waldorf Astoria Hotel, broadcast over 660 WNBC in the mid-1950s from 10:30 PM to midnight, Monday through Friday.

 William Safire hired Farber as a producer.
 Farber eventually hosted his own show on 1010 WINS.

 Begun in 1960, his first talk show was called Barry Farber’s WINS Open Mike.
 It was the only talk show on what was then a rock n’ roll station and was on weeknights at 11.
 He left that job for an evening talk show on WOR in 1962, and then became an all-night host in 1967.

 In November 1977, Kaiser Broadcasting debuted a weekly talk show hosted by Farber as a replacement to its program hosted by Lou Gordon, who died earlier that year, but it was short-lived.

 Farber then joined 570 WMCA for an afternoon drive time talk show, which lasted until 1989 when WMCA changed its format to Christian radio.

 In 1990, he became a national talk-show host on the ABC Radio Network, which was trying to build a group of nationwide talk shows at the time.
 Lynn Samuels, a liberal, was forced to share her local 770 WABC show with Farber which led to on-air confrontations, and resulted in her departure from the station.
 ABC's project later was abandoned, and Farber, Michael Castello, and Alan Colmes got together and quickly formed their own independent network called Daynet.
 He eventually joined Talk Radio Network as a weekend and fill-in host until that network ceased operations in 2017.

 Farber then moved to CRN Digital Talk Radio Networks, hosting a one-hour weekday show.

 Early in the 1970s, Farber was an adjunct professor of journalism at St. John's University in New York.
 Often, his former students were heard calling his radio program with admiring words and memories.

-On the radio, Farber became easily identifiable by his unique combination of drawn-out Southern drawl, intense delivery, verbose prose, and quick wit.
-Sponsors loved his ability to deliver a live commercial spot, often ad-libbed, and make whatever the particular product was sound tantalizing; he always sounded like he truly believed in the product.
+On the radio, Farber became easily identifiable by his accent, delivery, and vocabulary.
+Sponsors were drawn to his ability to deliver a live commercial spot, often ad-libbed, and sound like he truly believed in the product.

 In 1991 he was named "Talk Show Host of The Year" by the National Association of Radio Talk Show Hosts.

 In 2008 Farber married Sara Pentz, a television news reporter and journalist.

 Farber was inducted into the National Radio Hall of Fame in 2014.